 - Own the road.
 Snow piles, plows or trucks may block the bike lanes, narrowing the road.
 You may need to signal and enter the traffic lane.

 - Actively scan ahead.
 Metal or painted surfaces become slippery, and snow or puddles hide debris.

 - Protect your muscles and joints.
 Do a few stretches before leaving home.

 - Pack extra batteries for bike lights.
 The cold can affect electronics.

-Photo above by comedy_nose
+Photo above by downtown from behind

 Embrace the Season with Our Guide to Winter Cycling

 The benefits of riding a bicycle for transportation in the city don’t subside during the winter.
 In fact, some may multiply.
 Think zipping past traffic stalled by sloppy weather.
-The following tips for keeping your winter ride safe, comfortable and enjoyable were compiled by velojoy contributor and NYC cyclists Susi Wunsch, Genevieve Walker and Neil Bezdek.
+The following tips for keeping your winter ride safe, comfortable and enjoyable were compiled by velojoy contributors and NYC cyclists Susi Wunsch, Genevieve Walker and Neil Bezdek.